ckeditor/ckeditor5/packages/ckeditor5-table/tests/manual/tablecaption.md

 1. The table caption should:
     - show up **above** the table with a highlight effect
 	- be focused
-	- have a placeholder `Enter table caption`, when blurred
+	- have a placeholder `Enter table caption` visible

 Editing the caption